 Can you get a decent rower for a few hundred quid?

-If you’re not ready to shell out the hefty price of a Concept 2, or a sleek new wooden water rower, there are several budget machines up for grabs on places like Amazon that might scratch that rowing itch.
+If you’re not ready to shell out the hefty price of a Concept 2, or a sleek new wooden water rowing machine, there are several budget machines up for grabs on places like Amazon that might scratch that rowing itch.

 In this XS Sports R310 review, we’ll cover everything you need to know about the UK version of this rowing machine: what’s it get right, where’s it show its low budget limitations, and most importantly, is it worth your cash?